fishcus/KAP-manual/en/model/computed_column/overview.en.md

 ## Computed Column

 *Computed Column* allows you to pre-define actions like data extraction/ transformation/ redefinition in modes, and thus enhance the data semantic abstraction.
-By replacing runtime calculation with offline cube construction, KAP's pre-calculation capability is fully utilized.
+By replacing runtime calculation with offline cube construction, Kyligence Enterprise's pre-calculation capability is fully utilized.
 As a result, query performance could improve significantly.
 It's allowed to use Hive UDF in computed column, so that existing business codes can be reused.

 > Notice: Computed column is not available when the data source is Kafka.